iitm-bs-es/c-programming-lab/Question-4/README.md

 - Navigate to question in the terminal
 `cd /workspaces/c-programming-lab/Question-4/`
-- Run the code using make
+- compile the code using make
 `make`
+- run the code
+`./payslip`